If you’re like us, one of the first questions you have for your RV remodel is how to paint an RV interior.

 - Remove the cabinet doors and all hardware in order to easily sand.

 - Make sure to have proper eye protection and mask and ventilate the RV or trailer well.
-There will be sawdust EVERYWHERE.
+There will be sawdust everywhere.

-2. Fill any holes with bondo
+2. Fill any holes with Bondo

 Be careful with the “cementing” mixture that you add to the putty.
-It’s supposed to help the putty harden after about 10 – 15 minutes, but if you add too much, the putty will harden in your bowl/plate and you won’t be able to actually use it on the walls.
-Re-sand the walls after you’ve filled the holes to make it completely even.
+It’s supposed to help the putty harden after about 10 – 15 minutes.
+But if you add too much, the putty will harden in your bowl/plate.
+Then you won’t be able to use it on the walls.
+Re-sand the walls after you’ve filled the holes to make them completely even.

-3. degrease the walls
+3. Degrease the walls

 4. Tape everything off

-5. prime and paint
+5. Prime & paint

 Use a variety of brushes and roller sizes.
 There are a lot of weird nooks and crannies in an RV.
-Getting between the cabinet and the wall, behind the toilet, or in between the slide out is challenging.
-We ended up buying a variety pack that had a liner for the paint tray and multiple size brushes and rollers and it worked out nicely.
+Getting between the cabinet and the wall, behind the toilet, or in between the slide-out is challenging.
+We ended up buying a variety pack that had a liner for the paint tray and multiple-size brushes and rollers and it worked out nicely.

 - Peel the tape off 15 – 20 minutes after you painted the last coat.
 If you wait too long it will peel the paint off with the tape.
-If you miss this step or accidentally wait too long, cut the painters tape with a knife so it doesn’t ruin the paint.
+If you miss this step or accidentally wait too long, cut the painter’s tape with a knife so it doesn’t ruin the paint.

 Just remember, the more you want to paint inside your RV or the larger your trailer, RV, or fifth wheel is the longer it will take.
-We hope this blog post and video has helped you better understand how to paint the interior of an RV and feel prepared to conquor the job!
+We hope this blog post and video have helped you better understand how to paint the interior of an RV and feel prepared to conquer the job.